Database DesignACID vs BASEHard⏱️ ~3 min

 💡 Key Takeaways

-Write skew in snapshot isolation allows two transactions to both pass checks and commit, violating invariants like overbooking or zero on call staff.
-Serializable isolation prevents this but adds 20 to 50 percent latency overhead in high contention scenarios.
+Write skew in snapshot isolation: two transactions both pass checks on same snapshot and commit, violating invariants like zero on-call

 ← Back to ACID vs BASE Overview